 This ripple effect of gambling needs to be understood within the context of the whole community.
 For example, Wyndham has a higher percentage of young people than the state or national averages.
 Emerging research has found parents and children identified different patterns and degrees of harm to children caused by parental gambling.
 Parents reported lower incidents of harm, and commonly focused on financial impacts.
-Children however reported higher incidents of harm, and mainly focused on the psychosocial impacts of parental gambling.
+Children however reported higher incidents of harm, and mainly focused on the psychosocial impacts of parental gambling.11

 Australian and international studies have uncovered several individual and some socio-cultural risk factors that increase older adults' susceptibility to gambling and provide a pathway into gambling venues.
-This includes but is not limited to social isolation.
+This includes but is not limited to social isolation.12

 Research has found that gambling and homelessness among older people is a complex and multi-dimensional public health challenge for the Victorian community and is not adequately addressed at the present time.
-Research findings highlight where there is a need for action to address co-occurring gambling and homelessness among older people in Victoria.
-11
+Research findings highlight where there is a need for action to address co-occurring gambling and homelessness among older people in Victoria.13 Engagement insights highlighted that legacy harms persist.
+For example, if someone has lost their house or their savings due to having experienced gambling harm themselves or having been impacted by another person's gambling, it's difficult to recover from that.
+So, prevention is an important aspect of addressing gambling harm.

-Mental wellbeing is a concern with one in four people in Wyndham going through a period of depression and/or anxiety at any one time, and social isolation is higher than the Victorian average.
-Mental health conditions overlap considerably with alcohol and substance misuse, and gambling.
-These groups of conditions share numerous risk factors, are risk factors for each other, and frequently co-occur.
+Mental wellbeing is a concern with one in four people in Wyndham going through a period of depression and/or anxiety at any one time, and social isolation is higher than the Victorian average.14 Mental health conditions overlap considerably with alcohol and substance misuse, and gambling.
+These groups of conditions share numerous risk factors, are risk factors for each other, and frequently co-occur.15